Ringling Bros Circus Closure Signals The End To The ‘Saddest Show On Earth’

 “There isn’t any one thing.
 This has been a very difficult decision for me and for the entire family.”

-While Ringling Bros. operators have cited declining ticket sales and rising operating costs as causes contributing to the closure of the circus, there is little doubt the controversy and long running legal battles over the use of elephants and other animals have been a significant factor.
+While Ringling Bros. operators have cited declining ticket sales and rising operating costs as causes contributing to the closure of the circus, there is little doubt the controversy and long-running legal battles over the use of elephants and other animals have been a significant factor.

 The closure of Ringling Bros. circus ends 146 years of animal humiliation for human amusement.
 Good riddance.